-- 1. The determination is made without regard to the fact that the obligation of the transferee to transfer the replacement property is secured or guaranteed by a mortgage, deed of trust, or other security interest in property; by a standby letter of credit as defined in the regulations; or a guarantee of a third party.
-It is also made without regard to the fact that the transferee is secured by cash if the cash is held in a qualified escrow account or in a qualified trust. - 2.
-A qualified escrow account or trust is one in which the escrow holder or trustee is not the taxpayer or a disqualified person, and the taxpayer's right to receive, pledge, borrow, or otherwise obtain the benefits of the cash are limited to certain circumstances provided in the regulations (generally, not until the transaction is closed in all respects).
+If the taxpayer is in actual or constructive receipt of money or other property before receiving the replacement property, the transaction is a sale and not a deferred exchange.
+The determination of whether the taxpayer is in actual or constructive receipt of money or replacement property is made without regard to certain arrangements made to ensure that the other party carries out its obligation to transfer the replacement property.
+These arrangements include replacement property secured or guaranteed by a mortgage, deed of trust, or other security interest in property; by a standby letter of credit as defined in the regulations; or a guarantee of a third party.
+It is also made without regard to the fact that the transferee is secured by cash, if the cash is held in a qualified escrow account or in a qualified trust.

+A qualified escrow account or trust is one in which the escrow holder or trustee is not the taxpayer or a disqualified person, and the taxpayer's right to receive, pledge, borrow, or otherwise obtain the benefits of the cash are limited until the transaction is closed.